Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 1905

-Woman with a Hat, along with several other works in a similar style, was exhibited at the Autumn Salon of 1905 in Paris, where it was met with strong criticism.
+Woman With a Hat, along with several other works in a similar style, was exhibited at the Autumn Salon of 1905 in Paris, where it was met with strong criticism.
 Despite the initial backlash, this painting represents a significant shift in Matisse’s artistic approach.
-He began to prioritize color and brushstroke, drawing inspiration from the Impressionists and Post-Impressionists before him.
+He began to prioritize color and brushstrokes, drawing inspiration from the Impressionists and Post-Impressionists before him.
 Matisse, however, used these elements to convey human emotion from his distinct perspective.

 term to know